A Theory of the Risk for Optimization with Relaxation and its Application to Support Vector Machines: Introduction

-In practice, cost reduction and constraints satisfaction are often contrasting objectives so that a high level of robustness against constraints violation results in poor performances.
-A proper trade-off depends on the application at hand and it is important to allow for flexibility in the optimization procedure to accommodate various situations.
-This was the idea behind the introduction of a new scenario scheme, named scenario optimization with relaxation in Section 5.2 of paper \cite{GarCa2019}, which amounted to consider the following optimization program:
+Various techniques in machine learning -- and more generally in data-driven decision-making -- hinge upon the following two ingredients: \begin{itemize} \item[] (i) a cost function $c(x)$, which one would like to make as small as possible;\\ (ii) constraints $f(x,\delta_i) \leq 0$, where $\delta_i$ are observations. \end{itemize} In the process of optimizing the cost $c(x)$, constraints $f(x,\delta_i) \leq 0$ can be accounted for in various ways.
+A flexible paradigm -- which contains more rigid setups as extreme cases -- is obtained by relaxing the constraints and make them ``soft'' according to the following scheme

-The interpretation of \eqref{scenario program-relaxed} is that some scenario constraints $f(x,\delta_i) \leq 0$ can be violated for the purpose of improving the cost but constraints violation has itself a cost as expressed by the auxiliary optimization variables $\xi_i$: if $\xi_i > 0$, then constraint $f(x,\delta_i) \leq 0$ is relaxed to $f(x,\delta_i) \leq \xi_i$ and this generates the regret $\xi_i$, which adds to the original cost $c(x)$.
-The parameter $\rho$ can be used to set a suitable trade-off between the original cost and the cost generated by the regret for violating constraints.
+The interpretation of \eqref{scenario program-relaxed} is that some constraints $f(x,\delta_i) \leq 0$ can be violated for the purpose of improving the cost value, but constraints violation has itself a cost as expressed by the auxiliary optimization variables $\xi_i$: if $\xi_i > 0$, then constraint $f(x,\delta_i) \leq 0$ is relaxed to $f(x,\delta_i) \leq \xi_i$ and this generates the regret $\xi_i$, which adds to the original cost $c(x)$.
+The parameter $\rho$ is used to set a suitable trade-off between the original cost and the cost generated by the regret for violating constraints.

+In machine learning, optimization with constraints relaxation plays a major role in various contexts and we provide below examples taken from the gallery of support vector methods, which is a main focus of attention in the present paper.